alexuflexu/to-do-list-app/README.md

 Open `index.html` and interact with the app.

 ## Hosting
-This project can be hosted on GitHub Pages.
+This project can be hosted on GitHub Pages: https://alexuflexu.github.io/to-do-list-app/